tropiano/tropianhs/_posts/2025-05-08-april-report.md

 Same as last month really.

 I have got now **40 subscribers on my YT channel, 2 more than last month** and the subscribers on the **TG channel grew to 68, 8 more than last month**.
 The problem is that I got banned from r/sportsbook.
 Too much promotion they say.
+I have got to find an alternative channel.
+Maybe I should try with Telegram ads?

 ## [Freelancing][personal]

-Most of the time went on freelancing this month.
+Again, spending almost all my free time freelancing this month.
 I hope it's enough to pay the bills.
 After taxes I am afraid I am still under.

-I paid the Italian taxes for 2023 this month.
-Roughly 10k taxes for 22k earnings.
-What the fuck.

 ## The cashflow